 THE IMPACT ON COMMODITIES, EX-PRECIOUS METALS, IS MORE COMPLEX AND DEPENDS ON

 If the conflict has the potential to slow the pace of global economic growth, then the potential decline in demand may pull prices lower.
 However, if there is the potential for supply disruption in the region that produces the commodity, either directly or indirectly through logistical bottlenecks, that conflict may lead to higher prices.

 THE IMPACT ON EXCHANGE RATES IS MOST OFTEN DEPENDENT UPON THE

 DEMAND FOR TREASURIES.

-If a flight-to-qualify takes place, the demand for dollars to buy U.S. Treasuries may lift the dollar price when compared to other currencies.
+If a flight-to-quality takes place, the demand for dollars to buy U.S. Treasuries may lift the dollar price when compared to other currencies.

-On the other hand, a conflict with China or another major holder of U.S. debt, could weaken demand for dollars as those investment flows are curtailed or reversed.
-Geopolitical conflicts have often lead to a rise in the value of the U.S. dollar, whilst the average rise observed was + 2% over 11 days.
+On the other hand, a conflict with China or another major holder of U.S. debt could weaken demand for dollars as those investment flows are curtailed or reversed.
+Geopolitical conflicts have often led to a rise in the value of the U.S. dollar, while the average rise observed was + 2% over 11 days.

 So always keep in mind that the value of

 Depend on the stability and economic strength of the nations.
 When trading it is vital that you have a clear understanding of